callmeEthan/PrimeFramework_Sponza/README.md

 It also include a map editor, press 1 to equip.
 You can use it to place light sources, 3d models, decals, foliages and smoke effect in the scene.
 While placing object, press and hold control node to move object around, right click and hold any where to control camera direction, middle click and hold to move camera relatively.

-This engine is very much a **work in progress**, with more effect to be added or removed, Some configuration option don't actually do anything.
+This engine is very much a **work in progress**, with more effect to be added or removed, **Some configuration option don't actually do anything**.

 # Deferred rendering effects
 I used [**TheSnidr's deferred rendering**](https://thesnidr.itch.io/) as basis to learn.
 Most of the code is now replaced and or improved upon, with various new effect I learned/came up with.